nmshd/documentation/_includes/use-cases/use-case-consumption-accept-incoming-request.md

 {% include properties_list.html %}

-This use-case attempts to accept an incoming [LocalRequest]({% link _docs_integrate/data-model-overview.md %}#localrequest).
+This use-case attempts to accept an incoming [LocalRequest]({% link _docs_integrate/data-model-overview.md %}#localrequest) with the corresponding parameters.

-It is advised to [check if incoming request can be accepted](/use-case-consumption-check-if-incoming-request-can-be-accepted) in advance.
+It is advised to [check if incoming Request can be accepted](/use-case-consumption-check-if-incoming-request-can-be-accepted) in advance.

 ## Parameters

-- The `id` of the incoming request.
+- The `id` of the incoming Request.
 - The decision for each individual [RequestItem]({% link _docs_integrate/data-model-overview.md %}#request) expressed as the appropriate [Parameters defined in the Data Model]({% link _docs_integrate/requests-and-requestitems.md %}).

 ## On Success

-- The request is processed according to the decisions made.
+- The Request is processed according to the decisions made.
+- A Message is sent to the requesting peer which contains the Response to the Request.
-- The sending peer is informed about your decisions.
+- The LocalRequest is returned

 ## On Failure

+- The decisions do not match the RequestItems.
-- The decisions do not match the request items.
+- The decisions and values of respective RequestItems do not match the requested or required values, e.g. an E-Mail Address is wrong.
-- An item that has the mustBeAccepted field set was declined.
+- An item that has the mustBeAccepted field set was not accepted or left blank.